 Students can earn Graduation with Leadership Distinction if they meet the requirements, have a cumulative GPA of 3.0 or greater, and graduate with an associate or baccalaureate degree in any major from USC Columbia, Lancaster, Salkehatchie, Sumter or Union.

 The first step in pursuing Graduation with Leadership Distinction is completing the

 All GLD appointments for the foreseeable future will be held via telephone, Zoom or Skype for Business only.
-Please include your Skype username or preferred phone number in the "Comments" box when making an appointment.
+Please include your preferred meeting method in the "Comments" box when making an appointment.

 Please visit UofSC's Novel Coronavirus website for more information.

 Students are encouraged to meet with a GLD Advisor as soon as they consider pursuing GLD.
 Students will be encouraged to think about and discuss numerous possibilities to engage in purposeful activities year to year and make meaning of those experiences along the way.
 You can sign up under Involvement and Engagement for one of two types of meetings: